The main reason we collect, use, hold and disclose personal information is to provide you our membership services. This includes:

 We may be required to provide personal information that we have about you to

-We will use your personal information to offer you services we believe may interest you, but we will not do so with out your permission.
+We will use your personal information to offer you services as intended for in the platform and that which we believe may interest you, but we will not do so with out your permission.
 Communications may take various forms, including by mail, telephone, email, SMS or other electronic means, such as through social media or targeted advertising

 We will collect information from you electronically, for instance through internet browsing, mobile or tablet applications.